holoviz/panel/doc/tutorials/intermediate/create_custom_widget.md

     )

     features = param.Dict(
-        doc="The names of the available features and their default values", allow_None=False,
+        doc="The names of the available features and their default values" )
-    )

     selected_features = param.ListSelector(
-        doc="The list of selected features", allow_None=False
+        doc="The list of selected features"
     )

     _selected_widgets = param.ClassSelector(
         class_=pn.Column, doc="The widgets used to edit the selected features" )

-    _composite_type = pn.Column

     def __init__(self, **params):
         params["value"] = params.get("value", {})